PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Raspberry Pi 3 | `raspberrypi3-mbl` |

-##### Building Artifacts
+##### Building artifacts

-Each build produces a variety of build artifacts including a pinned manifest, target specific images and license information.
+Each build produces a variety of build artifacts including a pinned manifest, target-specific images, and license information.

-To get build artifacts out of a build, pass the `--outputdir` option to specify which directory the build artifacts should be placed in:
+To get build artifacts, pass the `--outputdir` option to specify which directory the build artifacts should be placed in:
 ```
 mkdir /path/to/artifacts
 ./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts